levitsky/biolccc/doc/sphinx/source/advanced.rst

   correspond to the local maximum of predicting ability for a given combination of solvents and stationary phase.
 According to our experience, it is unlikely that a change in a single constant will rise the accuracy of prediction.
-If you need to adopt BioLCCC to a custom retention chemistry or another type of BioLCCC model, you need to conduct the whole calibration procedure which includes the LC-experiment with the calibration mixture and the further data processing.
+If you need to adopt BioLCCC to a custom retention chemistry or another model of a polymer, you need to conduct the whole calibration procedure which includes the LC-experiment with the calibration mixture and the further data processing.